-Currently, the roles of CEO and Board Chair are separate; Ms. Peck serves as our CEO and Mr. McCallister serves as Chair of our Board.
-The Board believes that this leadership structure, which separates the CEO and the Board Chair roles, is optimal at this time because it allows Ms. Peck to focus on operating and managing our large global company, while Mr. McCallister can focus on the leadership of the Board drawing on the benefit of his extensive management and CEO experience.
-Ms. Peck's long tenure with our company, deep knowledge and expertise in the animal health industry, and track record of management success provide the company with strong and effective CEO leadership.
-Additionally, Mr. McCallister's extensive public company board experience, including as the Chair of Humana's Board, and his multiple senior leadership roles at Humana, including as CEO of Humana, provide the Company with strong and effective Board leadership and allow him to be a particularly effective liaison between the Board and the Company's management.
+- · Focus on the leadership of the Board drawing on the benefit of his extensive management and CEO experience. - His extensive public company board experience, including as the Chair of Humana's Board, and his multiple senior leadership roles at Humana, including as CEO of Humana, provide the Company with strong and effective Board leadership and allow him to be a particularly effective liaison between the Board and the Company's management.